Quick Stats

 Capacity Building Support

-Liberty Hill offers specialized and innovative capacity strengthening programs alongside funding, including training in financial management and digital organizing.
-Mention your organization's openness to capacity building support in applications.
+Liberty Hill offers specialised and innovative capacity strengthening programmes alongside funding, including training in financial management and digital organising.
+Mention your organisation's openness to capacity building support in applications.

 Key Takeaways for Grant Writers